ewenchou/ewenchou.github.io/_drafts/gettings-started-with-ask.md

 ---
 layout: post
-title: Alexa Skills Kit
+title: All You Gotta Do, is ASK
 categories: blog
-tags: alexa alexa-skills-kit getting-started
+tags: alexa alexa-skills-kit ask aws lambda getting-started
 ---
 In my [previous post]({{ site.baseurl }}/blog/2016/03/25/good-morning-alexa/), I talked about the things I usually check in the morning on my smartphone and my idea for building a greeter program that would run on a Raspberry Pi and read me the information.